nuxeo/FunkLoad/README.txt

 * CHANGES_ for information about distribution contents.
 * INSTALL_ for requirement and installation.
+* TODO_ for the current task and bug list.
 * API_ documentation generated with epydoc_.
 * SLIDES_ introducing FunkLoad_.